 Our Current Programs

-Recognized as a “no-kill shelter” the SPCA never euthanizes an animal except in cases of terminal illness, extreme aggression, or the inability to maintain a reasonable quality of life in a shelter environment.
-Regardless of how long it may take, the SPCA is committed to caring for all adoptable animals until a loving, new home can be found.
-In 2015 our shelter introduced over 1,500 animals to their new forever homes.
-We returned 130 animals to their grateful owners.
-The SPCA contracts with 13 different municipalities to accept delivery of their stray cats and dogs for return to owners or to arrange for adoption.
-Lost dogs and cats are held at the shelter for at least eight days before becoming available for adoption.
+The SPCA never euthanizes an animal except in cases of terminal illness, extreme aggression, or the inability to maintain a reasonable quality of life.
+Regardless of how long it may take, we are committed to caring for all adoptable animals until a loving, new home can be found.

 Cruelty Investigation and Intervention